faceyspacey/extract-css-chunks-webpack-plugin/README.md

 The 2 exceptions are: `allChunks` will no longer do anything, and `fallback` will no longer do anything when passed to to `extract`.
 Basically just worry about passing your `css-loader` string and `localIdentName` 🤓

-## How It Works

-Just like your JS, it moves all the the required CSS into corresponding css chunk files.
-So entry chunks might be named: `main.12345.css` and dynamic split chunks would be named: `0.123456.css`, `1.123456.css`, etc. You will however now have 2 files for each javascript chunk: `0.no_css.js` and `0.js`.
-The former is what you should serve in the initial request (and what [webpack-flush-chunks](https://github.com/faceyspacey/webpack-flush-chunks) in conjunction with [react-universal-component](https://github.com/faceyspacey/react-universal-component) will automatically serve).
-The latter, *which DOES contain css injection via style-loader*, is what will asyncronously be loaded in future async requests.
-This solves the fact that they otherwise would be missing CSS, since the webpack async loading mechanism isn't built to serve both a JS and CSS file.
-In total, 3 files are created for each named entry chunk and 3 files for each dynamically split chunk, e.g:

-**entry chunk:**
-- `main.js`
-- `main.no.js`
-- `main.css`

-**dynamic chunks**:

-*chunk 0:*
-- `0.js`
-- `0.no_css.js`
-- `0.css`

-*chunk 1:*
-- `1.js`
-- `1.no_css.js`
-- `1.css`

-*chunk 2:*
-- `2.js`
-- `2.no_css.js`
-- `2.css`

-As part of server-side rendering, you obviously should embed within the page the js files with the `no_css.js` extension.
-The `.js` files will be loaded by default when Webpack asyncronously requests them, *and you won't have to worry about embedding them in any response strings.*

 ## What about Aphrodite, Glamor, StyleTron, Styled-Components, Styled-Jsx, etc?

 If you effectively use code-splitting, **Exract Css Chunks** can be a far better option than using emerging solutions like *StyleTron*, *StyledComponents*, and slightly older tools like *Aphrodite*, *Glamor*, etc. We aren't fans of either rounds of tools because of several issues, but particularly because they all have a runtime overhead.
 Every time your React component is rendered with those, CSS is generated and updated within the DOM.
 On the server, you're going to also see unnecessary cycles for flushing the CSS along the critical render path. *Next.js's* `styled-jsx`, by the way, doesn't even work on the server--*not so good when it comes to flash of unstyled content (FOUC).*